-German trombonist Albert Mangelsdorff (1928), a veteran who joined
+German trombonist Albert Mangelsdorff (1928) debuted with

 Alex von Schlippenbach's Globe Unity Orchestra in 1967,